 However, turning his back on those olive groves, Constantinos Paravantes left his village for the USA.
 Passing through Ellis Island, where his name is on the list of immigrants, he settled in Michigan.
 There, he opened a restaurant with his brother.
 But he was not happy that far from his native land and lifestyle.
 So, when he was 40 years old, Dinos returned to Greece.
 For the “second half of his life,” Elena explained to Greek Liquid Gold, “he chose village life.
 He could have moved to Athens, but he chose village life.”

 Back in Achladokambos, Dinos Paravantes managed his olive groves, sheep, and goats and enjoyed a low-stress lifestyle.
 Elena described her grandfather’s days in the village: “In the morning he would take his horse and go check on the shepherds and his sheep and goats.”

 He would return home for lunch and then nap for two hours.
 (Napping is an important contributor to longevity.)
 In the afternoon, after his Greek coffee, he would go check on his olive groves, and then later go by the kafeneio”—the traditional coffeehouse found in every Greek village where men tend to relax together for hours each day.

-“You can attribute it to a variety of things,” according to Elena: genetic inheritance, the traditional Mediterranean lifestyle, being calm and active.
-And his diet: what people were eating in Greek villages in the 1960s.
+“You can attribute it to a variety of things,” according to Elena: genetic inheritance, the traditional Mediterranean lifestyle, and being calm and active, as well as his diet, namely, what people were eating in Greek villages in the 1960s.
 The Greeks in villages were better off than those who lived in towns and cities, especially after World War II.
 They made their own feta cheese, tended fruit and vegetable gardens, and raised their own livestock for their meat and milk.

 Living a traditional Greek village life